CARBON-14 & SNAILS

 Decay of Carbon-14; image derived from work by 'Sgbeer,' via Wikipedia Commons

-The above formula sketches what happens when a cosmic ray hits a regular atom of Nitrogen (N, on the left).
-To start with, a natural Nitrogen atom has 7 protons and 7 neutrons, giving it an atom weight of 14.
-When a cosmic ray hits the Nitrogen atom, it knocks off a neutron, creating from the Nitrogen atom an unstable, radioactive isotope of Carbon, which meanwhile also adds a proton.
-Normally Carbon has an atomic weight of 12, but this isotope now has an atomic number of 14, making it Carbon-14, also written as 14C.
+To start with, a natural nitrogen atom has 7 protons and 7 neutrons, giving it an atomic weight of 14.
+When a cosmic ray hits a nitrogen atom, it knocks off a neutron, creating from the nitrogen atom an unstable, radioactive isotope of carbon which, having a negative charge, adds a proton.
+Normally the carbon atom has an atomic weight of 12, but this isotope now has an atomic number of 14, making it Carbon-14, also written as 14C.

 Of course, when something dies, 14C atoms cease being added to the dead remains.